mipimipi/smsync/README.md

 The third rule tells smsync to copy als other files, e.g. cover pictures.
 Without this rule, files that do neither have the extension '.flac' nor '.mp3' would have been ignored in this example.

+Basically, a rule consists of a source suffix, a target suffix and a conversion.
+In some cases, it's not necessary to configure all of these:

+* A source suffix is always necessary

+* The target suffix can be omitted, if it's identical to the source suffix

-A copy conversion can either be specified explicitely with `conversion: copy` (like in the second rule) or implicitely without any conversion line (like in the third rule)
+* The conversion can be omitted if it's `copy`.
+I.e. a copy conversion can either be specified explicitely with `conversion: copy` (like in the second rule) or implicitely without any conversion line (like in the third rule)

 #### Format-dependent conversion parameters